Risk factors of Parkinson's Disease

 Vitamin B6

-Vitamin B6 plays an essential role in over 100 enzymatic reactions in the body; one of them is the synthesis of dopamine in a nucleus in the brain called the Substantia Nigra.
+Vitamin B6 plays an essential role in over 100 enzymatic reactions in the body; one of them is the synthesis of dopamine in that nucleus in the brain called the Substantia Nigra.

 This is perhaps because vitamin B6 is needed in six different forms; pyridoxine is the best known but there are five others.